School/Advanced Workflows/Production Workflows

 Monitoring & Optimization

-A workflow in production is like a car — it needs regular maintenance, fuel efficiency checks, and dashboards to tell you when something is off.
+A workflow in production is like a car -- it needs regular maintenance, fuel efficiency checks, and dashboards to tell you when something is off.
+Ignore it long enough and something will break at the worst possible time.

 What to Monitor